Clark County WI, Civil War History

 Source: Federal Archives

 On Wednesday, December 14th, the temperatures rose and the severity of the weather began to relax.
 That afternoon, Thomas issued orders to his corps commanders for an advance against the enemy.
 His army was then 60,000 strong, and fully prepared for battle.
-Approximately 8,000 of those soldiers belonged to miscellaneous forces which included the Quartermaster's Troops, commanded by Brigadier General James Lowry Donaldson.
+Approximately 8,000 of those soldiers belonged to the Quartermaster's Troops, commanded by Brigadier General James Lowry Donaldson.
 Phillip Rossman from Sheboygan, Wisconsin who'd enlisted August 13, 1864, was one of Donaldson's newer recruits.
 The total Union Army was around 60,000, compared to the Confederates' 31,000.

 Thomas’s long delay appeared to have increased Hood’s confidence.
 It also led to apprehension on the part of Lieutenant General Grant, who, at so great a distance from the field, was not aware of the rigorous cold which hindered Thomas’s advance, and the a serious inconvenience the poorly-clad soldiers of Hood’s army faced.
 He thought Thomas ought to have moved upon Hood immediately when those confederates appeared in Nashville, and before their provisions were fortified.
 From Grant's perspective, Thomas made a huge mistake by waiting to remount the cavalry before advancing his troops.